What activities are being organised for the 2025/26 school year?

 No. Upon review of our ECA Policy and in line with our school's ethos, if your child is given a place in Term 1, there is no guarantee they will get a place in the same class in Term 2.
 Each term will be a fresh start to give all students a fair opportunity to take part in the ECA programme.

 From time to time, we will make an exception to this rule, if the class is building over the term it may be necessary to keep students in for the full year to continue building skills.
-Ukelele class will give top priority to students enrolled in the first term.
+Ukulele class will give top priority to students enrolled in the first term.

 I’ve already informed the school about my child’s specific circumstances, do I need to inform the ECA provider also?